 XIII.
-14 November6 End of Slavery Critique of Primary Sources Select primary sources and prepare for oral third session presentation of critiques7 (See "Practicum General Bibliography" and Rampolla, 6-13).
-On 16 November, submit two one-page written critiques of two selected primary sources, using Rampolla, 10, as a guide.
+End of Slavery Critique of Primary Sources Select primary sources and prepare for oral presentation of critiques over the last two weeks4 (See "Practicum General Bibliography" and Rampolla, 6-13).
+At the third session, submit two one-page written critiques of two selected primary sources, using Rampolla, 10, as a guide.
+One of these critiques will be the basis for the each student's oral presentation to follow.